Communing with the dead: A photographer spent 20 years documenting seánces - KESQ

 Taggart soon found she loved Lily Dale’s atmosphere, which seems preserved in time, she explained.
 There’s a former one-room schoolhouse converted into a historical museum; a healing temple and a church; a wooden auditorium; and an old-growth forest where seating for medium demonstrations faces the stump of a Hemlock tree, a site of supposed spiritual energy.
 Paper flyers advertise community activities such as astral traveling and spoon bending, she described.

 The photographer’s first visit to the town prompted what would become a two-decade-long project, “Séance,” an extensive visual archive of mediums’ practices and Spiritualist outposts around the world.
 She released a book in 2019, with a second edition featuring new images and text published late last year.
-A touring exhibition of “Séance” will make its next stop at the University of Northern Iowa Gallery of Art this month.
+A touring exhibition of “Séance” is currently on view at the University of Northern Iowa Gallery of Art.

 Like Taggart, many of the people she met were drawn to Lily Dale because of an encounter they couldn’t explain: a message seemingly relayed from the afterlife, or a sighting they perceived as a loved one passing over.
 Others come to heal from grief, or look for a new purpose.